MicrosoftDocs/visualstudio-docs/docs/install/install-visual-studio.md

 ## Step 8 - Start developing

+After installation is complete, you can get started developing with Visual Studio.

 ::: moniker range="vs-2019"

-1. After Visual Studio installation is complete, select the **Launch** button to get started developing with Visual Studio.
+1. Select the **Launch** button.

 1. On the start window, choose **Create a new project**.